ArturKlauser/raspberrypi-rstudio/README.md

 docker run --rm --name rserver -v $PWD/work:/home/rstudio -p 8787:8787 -d raspberrypi-rstudio-server
 ```
 The rstudio-server will start in the docker container named `rserver` and
-start to listen on its default port 8787.
+starts to listen on its default port 8787.
 You now simply point your web
 browser to `http://<your_raspberry_pi>:8787` where you will be greeted by a
 login screen.
 The image is set up with a default user name of `rstudio` and
 password of `raspberry`.
 You can override those at image build time by